elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-defining-features-of-a-strong-hypothesis-in-scientific-research.md

 url: /learn/education-studies/questions/what-are-the-defining-features-of-a-strong-hypothesis-in-scientific-research
 score: -1.0
 related_article1:
-    id: 168347
+    id: 168344
-    title: What are the effects of deforestation on water flow and nutrient loss in watersheds?
+    title: >-
+        How does the scientific method help in distinguishing between valid sources and pseudoscience?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-effects-of-deforestation-on-water-flow-and-nutrient-loss-in-watersheds
+    url: /learn/education-studies/questions/how-does-the-scientific-method-help-in-distinguishing-between-valid-sources-and-pseudoscience
 related_article2:
     id: 168347
+    title: >-
-    title: What are the effects of deforestation on water flow and nutrient loss in watersheds?
+        What are the effects of deforestation on water flow and nutrient loss in watersheds?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-effects-of-deforestation-on-water-flow-and-nutrient-loss-in-watersheds
 related_article3:
-    id: 168349
+    id: 168347
-    title: How did the discovery of CFCs impact our understanding of the ozone layer and what role did peer review play in this discovery?
+    title: >-
+        What are the effects of deforestation on water flow and nutrient loss in watersheds?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-discovery-of-cfcs-impact-our-understanding-of-the-ozone-layer-and-what-role-did-peer-review-play-in-this-discovery
+    url: /learn/education-studies/questions/what-are-the-effects-of-deforestation-on-water-flow-and-nutrient-loss-in-watersheds
 related_article4:
     id: 168344
+    title: >-
-    title: How does the scientific method help in distinguishing between valid sources and pseudoscience?
+        How does the scientific method help in distinguishing between valid sources and pseudoscience?
     subject: Education Studies
     url: /learn/education-studies/questions/how-does-the-scientific-method-help-in-distinguishing-between-valid-sources-and-pseudoscience
 related_article5:
-    id: 168350
+    id: 168347
+    title: >-
-    title: What are the historical impacts of acid precipitation on forests and water bodies, and how have they improved over time?
+        What are the effects of deforestation on water flow and nutrient loss in watersheds?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-historical-impacts-of-acid-precipitation-on-forests-and-water-bodies-and-how-have-they-improved-over-time
+    url: /learn/education-studies/questions/what-are-the-effects-of-deforestation-on-water-flow-and-nutrient-loss-in-watersheds
 ---

 &nbsp;